manishvenu/Global-Lake-Hydrology-Explorer/README.md

 **Disclaimer**: This project is written by a undergraduate student with limited knowledge in hydrology and programming.
 It is not intended to be used for any serious research.
 Please use it at your own risk.

+## Things To Do
+ - Set Precision Levels
+ - Runoff
+ - UI
 ## Current Status
+ - There are NO protections against bad arguments, so be careful!
  - Local Data Folder is not uploaded to GitHub.
 Please contact me for access to the data folder.
  - The tool is currently in development.
 The current version is a prototype and is not ready for use.
  - I don't know what coordinate systems are